theinventorshouse/pxt-microbit/docs/courses/stem/plant-monitor/code.md

 ```

 Next, we want to read the current from Pin 0.
-So we want to set the current to the `analog read pin P0`.
+So we want to set the variable to current and return the current as a number on the `analog read pin P0`.

 ```blocks